Skip to main content

 • Penn State’s Responsible Action Protocol

-• Call or text your student frequently during the first six weeks of college, especially on weekends.
+• Call your student frequently during the first six weeks of college, especially on weekends

 Sources:

-Penn State SAFE and AWARE is an interactive, online program incoming students are required to complete.
-The program provides information about alcohol, the alcohol laws in Pennsylvania, and Penn State’s alcohol and other drug policy.
+Penn State Safe and Aware is an interactive, online learning module that incoming students are required to complete.
+The program provides information about alcohol, the alcohol laws in Pennsylvania, and Penn State’s alcohol and other drugs policy.
 It also provides information about sexual assault, the sexual violence laws in Pennsylvania, and Penn State’s resources for victims of sexual violence.

 Alcohol Laws in Pennsylvania

 This is a general summary of several alcohol laws in Pennsylvania.
-For more details about each law and for information about additional alcohol laws, visit legis.state.pa.us.
+For more details about each law and for information about additional alcohol laws, visit the Statues of Pennsylvania website of the Pennsylvania General Assembly.

 Underage Drinking

-It is illegal for anyone under 21 years of age to attempt to purchase, consume, possess, or knowingly and intentionally transport any liquor, malt or brewed beverage.
+The legal drinking age is 21.
+Underage drinking is illegal.
+It is illegal for anyone under 21 years of age to attempt to purchase, consume, possess, or knowingly and intentionally transport any liquor, malt, or brewed beverage.

 Underage Drinking Penalties